SahebSh/FLAMEGPU/examples/FloodModel/Readme.txt.txt

 - Both are in the 'Codes' folder.
 - Not many changes in functions.c and XMLmodelfile is taken in this upload.

+----------------- MS13Dec2017 ------------------
+- CUDA 8.0 replaced by CUDA 7.0 (personal computer issue)
+- Code has been refined in some terms.
+- This update is a backup, as it has been validated in some test cases and the results are satisfying enough.